- Server Setup

 Alternative CallerID (CID Number)

-When adding a user, the user will be assigned with their individual extension under which they can be called.
+When a user, the user will be assigned with their individual extension under which they can be called.
 Normally this extension number will also be displayed to other system users.
 Should your requirements differ, it is possible to configure an alternative caller ID / CID number under > > select the required user and click and under the tab enter the alternative CID Number.

 Should a user use /signal a different extension for external calls, please configure this in the trunks menu under outbound calls.